obsidianzh/obsidian-docs/zh/Home.md

 If you find any mistakes or missing information on this site, you can contribute improvements and translations via [the GitHub repo](https://github.com/obsidianmd/obsidian-docs/).

-If you want to support Obsidian financially, consider a [[Catalyst license]], which offers early access to beta versions of Obsidian.
+If you want to support Obsidian financially, consider a [[Catalyst 个人许可证]], which offers early access to beta versions of Obsidian.

 See the [[Credits]] to get to know all the amazing people who made Obsidian possible.